csmart/git_info/README.md

 git log --oneline --graph --decorate --all
 ```

-Git also supports custom _format_ to show anything you like, which you can
+Git also supports custom _formats_ to show anything you like, which you can
 combine with options like _graph_.

 * Show the branch interactions
 * Commit hash
-* Branch commit came from
+* Branch a commit came from
 * One line commit message summary
-* How log ago the commit was made
+* How long ago the commit was made
 * Who made the commit

 ```bash